 “Let me go shower and change,” he replied quickly.

 I was lost as he walked away towards the locker room.
 Was this really happening?
 Was it a prank someone had dared him to do?
 I nervously waited at the end of the hall, I fiddled around on my phone so it didn’t look like I was waiting.

 If this was real, I realized what it meant.
 Joel liked me.
 The Tennis Star, who had girls asking him for prom dates left and right, liked a boy and not some popular boy from another sports team, he liked me, captain of the chess club, a math tutor, and a geek.
 This had to be some joke on me.
 I thought about leaving, but if this was serious, that would be both rude and give him a first bad impression of me.

 I stuck around and waited for him.
 He emerged from the locker room twenty minutes later with his duffel bag and freshly showered hair.
 He smelt of scented shampoo now and had on more casual clothes, black jeans, a gray t-shirt, and a navy sweater.

-“Come on,” he called, he led me to his car, a silver four-door Toyota Camry sedan, that he later told me his parents had bought him so he could drive himself home from Tennis matches in.
+“Come on,” he called, he led me to his car, a silver four-door Toyota Camry sedan, that he later told me his parents had bought him so he could drive himself home from Tennis matches.
 They’d made him get a job to maintain the gas and insurance though.

-We went to a diner and ordered a late dinner since it was 7:30 pm at night.
+We went to a diner and ordered a late dinner since it was 7:30 pm.
 I was nervous.
 I was still waiting for it to all turn out to be a prank.
 There were other students from the school at the diner and I could feel them staring at us.
 I could hear them whispering to each other.

 Joel must have seen and heard them, too.